PhyGile: Physics-Prefix Guided Motion Generation for Agile General Humanoid Motion Tracking: Related Works

 \subsection{Humanoid Motion Generation and Control}

-Humanoid motion generation aims to translate language into executable whole-body behaviors.
-A common pipeline generates human motions and retargets them to humanoid morphologies, decoupling semantic synthesis from embodiment control~\cite{ding2025humanoid, li2026from, liu2025commanding}.
-To reduce kinematic reconstruction and retargeting errors, recent methods instead align language with structured latent or discrete action spaces to enable retargeting-free or vocabulary-guided generation~\cite{li2025from, li2025have}, while scaling motion priors with large datasets and unified token spaces for broader generalization~\cite{luo2025sonic}.
-In parallel, robot-native approaches directly learn from humanoid motion data to produce executable actions, tightening the connection between data and control~\cite{xie2026textop, jiang2025uniact, wang2025sentinel}.
-Despite progress, motion generation and execution are often loosely coupled, which can cause mismatches between synthesized trajectories and downstream tracking performance.
+Humanoid motion generation and control can be broadly categorized into motion synthesis, robot-native imitation learning, and vision-language-action (VLA) policies.
+A common paradigm generates human motions conditioned on language and retargets them to humanoid morphologies, decoupling semantics from embodiment~\cite{ding2025humanoid, liu2025commanding}.
+To improve scalability, recent methods align language with structured latent or discrete action spaces, enabling retargeting-free or tokenized generation~\cite{li2025from, li2025have, luo2025sonic}.
+In parallel, robot-native imitation learning and VLA approaches directly learn executable policies from motion, demonstration, or egocentric visual inputs, reducing reliance on explicit motion synthesis and bridging perception, reasoning, and control~\cite{xie2026textop, jiang2025uniact, wang2025sentinel, song2025hume, yang2026zerowbc}.
+However, such approaches still face challenges in motor control and long-horizon consistency.

 General motion tracking for humanoid control casts reference following as scalable motion imitation, producing unified policies that cover diverse behaviors and transfer to hardware~\cite{chen2025general, yang2025efficiently, wang2026general, luo2025sonic, sun2026mosaic,ben2025homie}.
 To mitigate interference across heterogeneous motions, prior work leverages mixture-of-experts, expert partitioning with consolidation, or multi-behavior distillation~\cite{chen2025general, yang2025efficiently, wang2025from, li2026telegate, zhao2025towards}.
 Shared latent representations over motion, goals, and rewards further support promptable reuse and planning~\cite{li2025zero, liu2025unleashing}, and these trackers can serve as low-level backbones for language-conditioned control~\cite{xie2026textop, luo2025sonic}.
 However, highly dynamic and agile behaviors remain challenging due to rapid coordination and contact transitions that amplify tracking instability.